Jet2.com: Fleet development

-In October 2021, Jet2.com announced that they had placed an order with Airbus to purchase multiple Airbus A321neo aircraft to replace their Boeing 757 aircraft.
+In October 2021, Jet2.com announced that they had placed an order with Airbus to purchase multiple Airbus A321neo aircraft.
 In July 2022, Jet2.com further announced that they had expanded their order with Airbus, ordering a total of 60 A321neo aircraft.
-In October 2022, Jet2.com announced an additional order for 35 Airbus A320neo aircraft.
+In October 2022, Jet2.com announced an additional order for 35 Airbus A320neo aircraft; however, in July 2024, this order was converted into the larger A321neo, and later that month, Jet2.com exercised its remaining purchase options with Airbus taking the total order up to 146 A321neo aircraft.
+These aircraft are intended to increase the fleet size along with replacing older 737-300 and 757-200 aircraft.
+In January 2025, the remaining Boeing 757s were phased out of the fleet with Jet2.com being the last UK airline to operate the passenger variant.